Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 The Pacific Spirit Horse Show

 The Pacific Spirit Horse Show takes place in the Agrodome.
-It generally includes miniature horse, cattle penning, draft horse, and show jumping competitions, although the exact events vary from year to year.
-Dressage, a Battle of the Breeds event, and an indoor derby are often part of the show as well.
+It includes events such as the miniature horse, cattle penning, draft horse, and show jumping competitions.
+The events vary from year to year.
+Dressage, a Battle of the Breeds event, and an indoor derby are often part of the show.

 In the Battle of the Breeds, a team consisting of four horses and riders competes in four events over three days.
 The events are dressage to music, trail obstacles, barrel racing, and stadium jumping.
 In the indoor derby, individual horses compete in three events—dressage, stadium jumping, and a derby, in which a cross country event is simulated within the Agrodome.